Last updated on July 19th, 2022 at 07:06 pm

 Mgid CPC rates vary from 1- 5 cents and are higher for tier 1 traffic.
 News and viral websites tend to have the highest CTR with Mgid and thus they perform quite well in these niches with average ad RPM going as high as USD 1.

 While the CPC for native ads hugely varies based on the traffic and conversions, one can expect the Content.ad CPC to be around 3 cents to 6 cents with Content.ad.
 Based on the page CTR, the Content.ad RPM can be anywhere around $0.5-$2 or even more in some cases.
-The good thing about native ad networks are that they are CPC based and not CPA based.
+The good thing about native ad networks is that they are CPC based and not CPA based.
 However, the CPC varies greatly based on the traffic quality and the conversions a website is able to bring.
+Finanacial websites tend to perform well with content.ad.

 Content.ad Dashboard vs Mgid Dashboard

 When comparing Content.ad vs Mgid, it is important to take a look at their dashboard and reporting panel.
-Both the networks have good UI and tons of features to further break down the reporting segment based on top performing geos.
+Both the networks have good UI and tons of features to further break down the reporting segment based on top-performing goes.
 Their dashboards offer an easy to use navigation and segmentation feature for stats and reports.
+They offer widget wise breakage of reports to further help publishers increase their overall revenue from ads.

 Content.ad Earnings Report vs Mgid Earnings Report